dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 For example, if the `awesome` package is dependent on the `sweet` package, the pub tool will also download and install the `sweet` package.

+## Using libraries from the SDK

+Not all libraries that ship with the SDK are available in the `dart:` namespace.
+To use those libraries (for example, unittest) in your app, add an `sdk` source to your `pubspec.yaml` file.
+For example:

+{% pretty_code console 0 %}
+dependencies:
+  unittest
+    sdk: unittest
+{% endpretty_code %}

+When you use the SDK as a source for packages, you must specify a `--sdkdir` command-line argument, pointing to the SDK location.
+The path to the SDK must be a fully qualified path, until [bug 3714](http://code.google.com/p/dart/issues/detail?id=3714) is addressed.

+{% pretty_code console 0 %}
+cd your/app
+$DART_SDK/bin/pub install --sdkdir=/full/path/to/dart/sdk
+{% endpretty_code %}

 ## Pointing Dart to your packages

 The Dart runtime needs to know where the packages are located.